lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 - **Interpreter oracle:** consumes the same `ValidatedCore`, differential-tested against compiled output.
-Its arithmetic axis is *already* single-sourced with opt/backend via `IntArith` — the existence proof that fact-centralization retires the interp-as-second-pipeline risk by construction.
-The ledger generalizes that guarantee to the type/ownership axes.
+Its arithmetic axis is *already* single-sourced with opt/backend via `IntArith` — the existence proof that fact-centralization retires the interp-as-second-pipeline risk by construction. `CompilerDB` generalizes that guarantee to the type/ownership axes.
 - **Proof branch:** `ValidatedCore` → `extractProofCore` → obligations → Lean
   kernel replay → replay bundle.
 Tools may *suggest* proofs; the kernel